Wilhelm Bauer: The Seeteufel ("Sea Devil") Submarine

 After the sinking of the Brandtaucher, Bauer instantly began to make plans for an improved, larger submarine.
 But the government of Schleswig-Holstein refused to support Bauer after their bad experience with Bauer’s first submarine.

 So Bauer left Schleswig-Holstein.
 In the following years he tried to obtain support for his invention in several countries, like the Austria-Hungary, the British Empire or France.
 Finally, in 1855, Bauer made a contract with the grand prince of St. Petersburg (Russia).
 During that year Bauer built his second submarine, the Seeteufel (Sea Devil or Angler) in St. Petersburg.

-Much less information is known about this submarine than of the Brandtaucher.
+Much less information is known about this submarine than about the Brandtaucher.
 However, it is said to have been twice as long as its predecessor, its iron walls 1/2' thick with 21 windows in them.
 It had three big cylinders to hold water as diving ballast and was designed for a crew of 12.

 Having learned from his first boat’s disaster, Bauer provided the Sea Devil with a newly invented rescue device: the diver’s chamber.
 Through this chamber, which worked like an airlock, divers could leave and enter the submerged vessel.

 The Sea Devil proved to be a very good design.
 It made 133 successful diving runs within four months.
 But during the 134th dive, the submarine got stuck in the sand of the seafloor.
 By emptying the water cylinders with the pumps, the crew managed to raise the submarine high enough so that the hatchway was above the waterline.
 The whole crew (including Bauer) was saved, but unfortunately, the submarine sank back to the bottom of the sea.